madisonlowe/weatherts/README.md

 The first iteration of this app was built during a day-long hackathon at the [School of Code](https://github.com/SchoolOfCode), working in a team with [@multivit](https://github.com/multi-vit), [@Leigh-Eastell](https://github.com/Leigh-Eastell), and [@simran-toor](https://github.com/simran-toor).

 The intention and learning goal in building this app was to get more practice using Typescript, which we had first started looking at two days prior to the hackathon.

-Future improvements: including CSS, further separating functionality in some areas, testing.
+Future improvements: adding CSS, further separating functionality in some areas, testing.